DavidMorton/macbook12-audio-driver/info/notes.md

 Setting the speaker pins and line out pins, but not the speaker_outs and line_outs, because that seems to be set later.

+## 07-37

+Hrm.
+Now the speaker outs is set to 4, but there are none listed!

+Lets change some pin sequences and see how that impacts things.